 NEWS - TUESDAY, NOVEMBER 28, 2023 - NEWS

 PLEASE DO BUSINESS WITH THOSE WHO DO BUSINESS WITH US -- OUR ADVERTISERS.

-VOA VIEW: Pelosi is an idiot.
+VOA VIEW: Obamacare is worthless.

 THANK YOU FOR VISITING OUR WEB PORTAL.
 PLEASE TELL A FRIEND.

 Police arrested a suspect in the shooting of three men of Palestinian descent who were attending a Thanksgiving gathering near the University of Vermont campus Saturday evening.
 Washington Times

 Homeland Security said Monday that it will reduce or shut down some lanes of traffic at border crossings in Arizona and Texas to redeploy staff to handle a renewed surge of illegal immigrants.
 Washington Times

 A longtime Mississippi lawmaker was sentenced Monday to two years of probation and has already paid nearly $85,000 in restitution, months after he pleaded guilty to a federal charge of willfully making a false statement on a tax return.
 Washington Times

 Meta wants children and teens on Facebook and Instagram as long as possible so it can collect and sell their personal data.
 CBS